malinayani/Kogan.com-Challenge/README.md

 ## Usage

-Run this command in terminal, make sure to be in the directory where Kogan.py file located.
+Run this command in terminal, make sure to be in the directory where Kogan.py file is located.

 ```bash
 python3 kogan.py